 Your logo is a major part of what defines your brand.
 There are so many examples of good logos out there that just incorporate everything to do with the brand in one logo, whether it is a design that is simply a plain text logo or something more elaborate.

 We know there are logo generators out there and cant advise staying away from these enough.
 The main reason is that you will not be the first person to use this and your logo is probably going to be identical to someone else’s, if not hundreds of others.
 Get a design that really represents your brand, has the ability to stand out and give a great impression to customers and clients.

-A logo should clearly communicate everything about the brand, whether it is clean and minimal, or something a bit more edgy and “out there”.
+A logo should clearly communicate everything about the brand, whether it is clean and minimal, or something a bit edgier and “out there”.
 A logo should make an impression on viewers and be remembered.

 Don’t trivialize a logo and make it literal.
-Make something that looks great.
+Make something that looks simple, great and effective.

 The website is your shop window to the world and have probably heard that many times.
-However, if you are running an online shop or require a website, get this exact as it’s so important.
-It is where all your social media is pointing towards.
+However, if you are running an online shop or require a website, get this right as it’s so important.
+It is where all your social media is pointing towards whether its a website, e-shop or landing page.
 It is where you want your customers and clients to end up, in order to spend money on your brand.
 You want your website to work across all outputs, such as large format computers, mobile phones, tablets and so on.
-You have probably heard of responsive design, so this is why.
+You have probably heard of responsive design, so this is why it needs to work on all devices and now most importantly work fast on mobile devices.
 Your website is where you want your brand to appear and shine through.
 It is such an important part of showing off all aspects of your brand which leads to sales.

 Make your branding iconic from the start.

-Feeling inspired to give your startup a great start?
-We have solutions to suite startups and exsisting companies so get in contact and let’s get started.
+Feeling inspired to give your business or startup a great branding strategy?
+We have solutions to suite startups or existing companies so get in contact and let’s get started.